vegaprotocol/documentation/docs/concepts/vega-chain.md

 _Un-nominate Now_
 A participant can choose to un-nominate at any time, and the action is executed immediately following the block it is announced in (within the same epoch).
 The participant will not receive any rewards from the validator in that epoch.
 The tokens are marked as available to the participant.

-#### Automatic delegation (WIP)
-- A party becomes eligible to participate in auto delegation once they have manually nominated 95%+ of the association.
-- Once entering auto delegation mode, any un-nominated associated tokens will be automatically distributed according to the current validator nomination of the party maintaining the same proportion.

 #### Rewards (restricted mainnet)
 Validators and nominators both receive incentives from the network, depending on factors including how much stake is nominated.